brainhack-school2020/hannahkiesow_RiskyBrain/README.md

 ## Introduction

 Hi!
-I am a second year PhD student studying computational neuroscience at RWTH Aachen University, Germany & University of Pennsylvania, USA.
-I work in the lab of Dr. Danilo Bzdok at McGill University.
-I have a background in psychology, clinical linguistics and neuroscience.
-My research interests are in social cognition, and I am really fascinated with social interaction in humans.
+I am a second year PhD student studying computational neuroscience, working in the lab of Dr. Danilo Bzdok at McGill University.
+My research interests are in social cognition, and I am extremely fascinated with social interaction.
 My lab focuses on big data in neuroscience using data-driven methods.
 For my current projects, I mainly use Bayesian probabilistic modelling to analyze my data, using the UK BioBank, one of the world's largest biomedical databases.
 However I am starting to branch into machine learning and am super eager to apply ML methods in neuroimaging.
 My experience so far has been working mostly with structural MRI images, but I would love to branch out and work with other neuroimaging modalities.

 <br>
 <br>